-This map has been restored to correct blemished area like tears, stains, creases and other markings of the original historic map.
-The Historic Prints team have established a digital image restoration process that ensures this print will look as close to the original as possible.
+This map has been enhanced to correct blemished area like tears, stains, creases and other markings of the original historic map.
+The Historic Prints team have established a digital image enhancement process that ensures this print will look as close to the original as possible.

 Created / Published

 10.175″ x 12″, 20.34″ x 24″, 24″ x 28.30″

 12″ x 12″, 22″ x 24″, 24″ x 30″

 Note: The image size refers to the actual size of the map and the print size refers to the size of the paper it will be printed on.
 The image is scaled to fit the print size and may or may not include white space to avoid image skewing.

 Source: Library of Congress, Geography and Map Division, [G3292.L3 2006 .U5]